apache/trafficserver/doc/developer-guide/client-session-architecture.en.rst

 object performs the basic network level protocols.
 The Http1ClientSession object has a reference to the associated NetVC object.
 The NetVC object is available via the :code:`ProxyClientSession::get_netvc()` method.

-The Http1ClientSession object contains a Http1ClientTransaction objet.
+The Http1ClientSession object contains a Http1ClientTransaction object.
 For each HTTP request, it calls the :code:`ProxyClientSession::new_transaction()` method to instantiate the Http1ClientTransaction object.
 With the HTTP/1.x protocol at most one transaction can be active at a time.